 Investment income, consisting of interest income and fees on debt investments, can fluctuate significantly upon repayment of large debt investments.
-Interest income from the five largest debt investments at cost and fair value in the aggregate accounted for 15%, 17% and 23% of investment income for the years ended December 31, 2022, 2021 and 2020, respectively.
+Interest income from the five largest debt investments at cost in the aggregate accounted for 17%, 15% and 17% of investment income for the years ended December 31, 2023, 2022 and 2021, respectively.
+Interest income from the five largest debt investments at fair value in the aggregate accounted for 15%, 15% and 17% of investment income for the years ended December 31, 2023, 2022 and 2021, respectively.